Vukašin Brajić

-Vukašin Brajić (Вукашин Брајић; [ʋukǎʃin brǎːjitɕ]; born 9 February 1984) is a Bosnian Serb pop-rock singer who rose to fame after participating in the first season (2008–09) of Operacija trijumf, the ex-Yugoslav version of Star Academy, in which he came in second place.
+Vukašin Brajić (Вукашин Брајић; [ʋukǎʃin brǎːjitɕ]; born 9 February 1984) is a Bosnian pop-rock singer who rose to fame after participating in the first season (2008–09) of Operacija trijumf, the ex-Yugoslav version of Star Academy, in which he came in second place.

 He represented Bosnia and Herzegovina, the country of his birth, at Eurovision Song Contest 2010 in Oslo, Norway, with the song "Thunder and Lightning".

 Early life

 Vukašin Brajić is the eldest of three children of Simo and Dušanka Brajić.
 He has a younger brother and sister, Nenad and Nevena.
 His interest in music started early, in the third grade, when he asked his parents to let him enroll in a music school, which was not possible in the time of war.
 In 1994, due to the Bosnian War, his family moved from Bosnia and Hercegovina to Serbia, to Mali Požarevac in Sopot, where they spent one year before moving to Čačak, where the Brajić family lives today.
 Vukašin finished both elementary and high school in Čačak.
 His music beginnings are also related to Čačak.

 Although his parents could not afford his musical education, Vukašin studied by himself, learning from the books and Internet.
 That is how he acquired his keyboards and guitar skills.
 He got his first guitar from his uncle before he turned fifteen and then said to his family: "Someday, this guitar will feed all of you".

 He also sang in the choir, danced in the dance studio "Luna" and was a member of a drama club.
 That is how he gained experience in public performances and contests.
 When he was 19 years old, he moved from Čačak to Negotin where he enrolled the Teacher Education Academy which provided him what he liked – scene movement, music and singing.